---

 ## Key facts

-- For commercial projects, the current framework uses a 25 percent reduction when a private provider handles part of the qualifying scope and 50 percent when the private provider handles all required qualifying plan review and inspection services in that scope.
+- For commercial projects, HB 803 reduces the building-department fee portion tied to qualifying plan review and building inspection services by at least 25 percent when a private provider handles part of the qualifying scope, and by at least 50 percent when it handles all required qualifying review and inspection services.

 ## Related questions this page answers